 - White Vinegar.
 The vinegar used in this recipe is distilled white vinegar, the normal and most affordable vinegar you’ll see in the supermarket.
 You don’t need wine or apple cider vinegar .
 If you want the authentic flavor of pickled peppers, use white vinegar.

-How to make mexican pickled jalapenos?
+How to make Mexican pickled jalapenos?

-To make these pickled jalapenos you have to first prepare the vegetables.
+To make these easy pickled jalapenos you have to first prepare the vegetables.
 Peel, slice and prepare the chilies, carrots, onion, and garlic and set aside.

-The next step is to cover the vegetables with the vinegar and add the herbs and salt.
+The next step is to cover the vegetables with vinegar and add the herbs and salt.
 Lower the heat and let them come to a boil.
 My mom says to look at the color change of the chili peppers.
 When the strong green is removed and it becomes a drier green, they are done.
 At this point, turn the fire off and leave them to rest.
 When cold, pack them in glass jars with lids.

 FREQUENTLY ASKED QUESTIONS ABOUT PICKLED jalapenos